likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario5/05-DC2_cephmetrics_configuration.md

 Lets check the `group_vars/all.yml` variable file, here we can specify the name of the cluster, if we want to do a containerized deployment, were is our registry and also specify the Grafana users to access the metrics dashboard.

-To try and save some time, the inventory and the variables have already been pre-configured for you.
+To try and save some time, the inventory has been already been pre-configured for you. you just have to configure the variables in the group_vars/all.yml file as it's described below:
 ```
 [root@metrics4 cephmetrics-ansible]# cat group_vars/all.yml
 dummy: